![]() |

 |

-The Millennium Tapestry While looking through the web site you will see this logo in several places.
-When you do, then simply hover your mouse pointer over it to see some special ‘Fast Facts’.
 Make sure you spend time looking at the Virtual Millennium Tapestry, where you can enjoy all the wonderful individual canvases and in many cases read how the schools made them and what the different images portray.
 The canvases are marvellous individually, but when you see them together in a big exhibition they are quite breathtaking.
 The travelling exhibitions have come to an end with St Paul's Cathedral and the special display for the Coronation Day Children’s Party at Buckingham Palace.
 The Artistic Achievement

 |